 M.S.
 Natural Resources Management, Univeristy of Vermont, 2011 B.A.
 Extension Studies, Harvard University, 2004

 Becky is responsible for managing LCSG's urban non-point source pollution and stormwater education programs.
-This position develops and conducts outreach and training that teach the connection between land use and water quality.
+This position develops and conducts outreach and trainings that teach the connection between land use and water quality.
 Notable programs to accomplish this goal include: Sustainable Landscape Stewards, Water Resources for Realtors, Web-based Mapping for Real Estate Professionals, and the Let it Rain Stormwater Program.
 Becky is also available to work with municipalities on improving the management of stormwater and planning for resilient responses to climate change.

 Ph.D.
 1982 North Carolina State University, Bioogeochemistry of nitrogen in coastal ecosystems M.S.
 1976 North Carolina State University, Microbial numbers and biomass in aquatic ecosystems B.S.
 1973 University of Georgia, Zoology and Chemistry